Methaqualone: Recreational

-Methaqualone became increasingly popular as a recreational drug in the late 1960s and 1970s, known variously as "ludes" or "sopers" (also "soaps") in the United States and "mandrakes" and "mandies" in the UK, Australia and New Zealand.
-Sopor is a Latin word for sleep.
+Methaqualone became increasingly popular as a recreational drug in the late 1960s and 1970s, known variously as "ludes" or "sopers" and "soaps" (sopor is a Latin word for sleep) in the United States and "mandrakes" and "mandies" in the UK, Australia and New Zealand.

 The drug was more tightly regulated in Britain under the Misuse of Drugs Act 1971 and in the U.S. from 1973.
 It was withdrawn from many developed markets in the early 1980s.
 In the United States it was withdrawn in 1983 and made a Schedule I drug in 1984.
 It has a DEA ACSCN of 2565 and in 2022 the aggregate annual manufacturing quota for the United States was 60 grams.

 Mention of its possible use in some types of cancer and AIDS treatments has periodically appeared in the literature since the late 1980s.
 Research does not appear to have reached an advanced stage.
 The DEA has also added the methaqualone analogue mecloqualone (also a result of some incomplete clandestine syntheses) to Schedule I as ACSCN 2572, with a manufacturing quota of 30 g.

 Gene Haislip, the former head of the Chemical Control Division of the Drug Enforcement Administration (DEA), told the PBS documentary program Frontline, "We beat 'em."
 By working with governments and manufacturers around the world, the DEA was able to halt production and, Haislip said, "eliminated the problem".
 Methaqualone was manufactured in the United States under the name Quaalude by the pharmaceutical firms Rorer and Lemmon with the numbers 714 stamped on the tablet, so people often referred to Quaalude as 714's, "Lemmons", or "Lemmon 7's".

 Methaqualone was also manufactured in the US under the trade names Sopor and Parest.
 After the legal manufacture of the drug ended in the United States in 1982, underground laboratories in Mexico continued the illegal manufacture of methaqualone throughout the 1980s, continuing the use of the "714" stamp, until their popularity waned in the early 1990s.
 Drugs purported to be methaqualone are in a significant majority of cases found to be inert, or contain diphenhydramine or benzodiazepines.

 Illicit methaqualone is one of the most commonly used recreational drugs in South Africa.
 Manufactured clandestinely, often in India, it comes in tablet form, but is smoked with marijuana.
 This method of ingestion is known as "white pipe".
 It is popular elsewhere in Africa and in India.

 Chemical weapon – Project Coast

 Illegal efforts to weaponize methaqualone have occurred.
-During the 1980s, the apartheid regime in South Africa ordered the covert manufacture of a large amount of methaqualone at the front company Delta G Scientific Company, as part of a secret chemical weapons programme known as Project Coast.
+During the 1980s, the apartheid regime in South Africa ordered the covert manufacture of a large amount of methaqualone at the front company Delta G Scientific Company, as part of a secret chemical weapons program known as Project Coast.
 Methaqualone was given the codename MosRefCat (Mossgas Refinery Catalyst).
 Details of this activity came to light during the 1998 hearings of the post-apartheid Truth and Reconciliation Commission.